Affiliate links on Android Authority may earn us a commission. Learn more.

-One of the many great things about Android is that you can easily copy and paste files to and from a desktop PC or laptop just by connecting your phone via USB.
+One of the many great things about Android is that you can easily shuttle files to and from a Windows PC just by connecting your phone via USB.
 Unfortunately, things aren’t quite as simple if you have an Android phone and a Mac.

-Below we’ll walk you through how to use Android File Transfer, but stick around and we’ll also show you a couple of options that will make moving and copying stuff from Android to Mac much easier!
+Nevertheless, we’ll walk you through how to use Android File Transfer in the guide below.
+Stick around, and we’ll also show you a couple of options that will make moving stuff from Android to Mac much easier!

 Want to stick with the official method?
-That’s not a problem!
+Not a problem.
 Here’s how to download and use Android File Transfer:

 - Download Android File Transfer for Mac from the Android website here.
-Note that you’ll need to be running macOS 10.7 or higher to use the app.
+You’ll need to be running macOS 10.7 or higher, but that’s most Macs.

 - Open AndroidFileTransfer.dmg.

-- Drag and drop the Android File Transfer app into the Applications folder in the Finder pop up.
+- Drag the file into the Applications folder in the Finder pop-up.

 - Double click Android File Transfer.
-You’ll likely be prompted that the app was downloaded from the internet as a quick security check.
-Click Open to continue.
+You’ll likely be prompted with a quick security check, but click Open to continue.

-- Connect your phone to your Mac via a USB cable and Android File Transfer should open automatically.
-If it doesn’t, check your notifications bar and change the USB settings to File transfer/MTP mode.
+- Connect your phone to your Mac via a USB, and Android File Transfer should open automatically.
+If it doesn’t, check your notifications bar on your Android phone and change the USB Preferences to File transfer mode if it doesn’t.

-- In Android File Transfer, find the folder and/or file(s) you want to transfer and drag and drop it to your desktop.
-That’s it!
+- In Android File Transfer, find the folder and/or file(s) you want to transfer.
+Drag and drop it to your desktop.

-Those six steps listed above make Android File Transfer sound nice and easy to use, but anyone who has attempted this ostensibly simple process will know that it usually takes several attempts and many error messages to just get the app to recognize your phone.
-It’s been well overdue a complete overhaul for years, but as it stands there are legacy bugs that keep popping back up.
+Those six steps make Android File Transfer sound easy to use, but anyone who’s used it will know that it may take several attempts to get the app to recognize your phone.

-It’s also awkward to have to browse through your phone’s files in the app’s custom explorer with no previews and no quick access to your desktop folders.
-This is much easier on a Windows machine where you can use the native file explorer complete with shortcuts and the like.
+It’s also awkward to have to browse through your phone’s files in the app’s custom explorer with no previews and no quick access to your desktop.

-Commander One’s signature feature is its default dual pane layout which gives you immediate access to two folders or drives.
+Commander One’s signature feature is its default dual-panel layout, which gives you immediate access to two folders or drives.
 With the Pro version, one of those panes can be used for mounting your Android devices.
-That means you can drag and drop files between your phone and Mac all in a single window.
+That means you can drag and drop files within a single window.

-You can actually add further tabs in each pane too, so if you want to fling various files into different folders or another storage device that’s quick and easy too.
+You can actually add further tabs in each panel, too.
+If you want to fling various files into different folders, or another storage device, that’s quick and easy.

-In addition, there are myriad minor bonuses you get within the two panes that blow Android File Transfer out of the water.
-For starters, you can actually preview your files in Commander One so you know which precious photos you want to save to your desktop without checking file names.
-While you unfortunately don’t get mini previews, you can see a quick preview by double clicking and using Quick Look.
+There are myriad minor perks you get within the two panels that blow Android File Transfer out of the water.
+For starters, you can actually preview your files in Commander One.
+You’ll know which precious photos you want to save to your desktop without checking filenames.
+While you don’t get thumbnail previews, you can double-click and use Quick Look.

-Commander One also shows you more info about each file, including the size, extension, permissions, date created, and more.
-You can also turn on/off viewing hidden folders to avoid clutter or delve deeper into your phone or Mac’s innards.
+Commander One also shows more info about each file, including the size, extension, permissions, date created, and more.
+You can also toggle viewing hidden folders to avoid clutter, or delve deeper into your phone or Mac’s innards.

-If you’ve got a Mac already you’re probably not averse to the idea of owning iOS devices (I’ve got an iPad and an iMac, but just try prying my Pixel away from me!).
-Usefully, Commander One supports mounting iOS devices too, though it should be noted that the function only works with the version from Eltima’s official website, not the Mac App Store version.
+Unsurprisingly, Commander One supports mounting iOS devices.
+However, it should be noted that the function only works with the version from Eltima’s official website, not the Mac App Store version.

 Cloud services and remote servers all in one place

 Commander One’s remit doesn’t stop at your phone or Mac’s drives.
-With the Pro version, you can fill a pane or tab with cloud services like Google Drive, Dropbox, Box, and/or OneDrive.
-Not only that but it also supports connections with remote servers via FTP, SFTP, or FTPS, Amazon S3 storage, WebDAV clients, OpenStack, and more.
+With the Pro version, you can fill a panel or tab with cloud services like Google Drive, Dropbox, and others.
+It also supports connections with remote servers via FTP, SFTP, or FTPS, Amazon S3 storage, WebDAV clients, OpenStack, and more.

 Comprehensive search tools

 Android File Transfer doesn’t have a search bar.
-That means you’ll be arduously locating files manually.
-Meanwhile, Commander One has a search function that puts the Finder search tool to shame with support for Regular Expressions, Spotlight, and the ability to search for keywords that are inside documents and compressed archives.
+That means you’ll be locating files manually.
+Meanwhile, Commander One has a search function that puts Finder’s tool to shame.
+It has support for Regular Expressions, Spotlight, and the ability to search for keywords within files.

 Finder, but better

-All of these things make Commander One a superior alternative to Android File Transfer, but in all honesty if you just want to transfer a few files over every now and again, the $29.99 Pro upgrade required for Android mount support is perhaps a little steep.
+All of these things make Commander One a superior alternative to Android File Transfer.
+But honestly, if you all you want to do transfer to and from your phone, the $29.99 Pro upgrade is a little much.

-What Commander One really shines at, though, is being a full replacement for Apple’s Finder file manager.
-Finder has improved a lot over the years with macOS upgrades, but it’s still not great for power users.
+Where Commander One really shines is in being a full replacement for Apple’s Finder file manager.
+Finder has improved a lot over the years, but it’s still not great for power users.